TeamArgos/argos/README.md

 ### In-home hub

 The hub, what we call the Argos Fulcrum, is a small computer that sits in your home, connected to your router.
 It handles communcation with IoT devices and makes requests to the [cloud backend](#cloud-backend).
 For our prototype, we ran this on a Raspberry Pi.
-Each minutes, the Fulcrum queries the state of every device in your home and reports this state to the cloud backend.
+Each minute, the Fulcrum queries the state of every device in your home and reports this state to the cloud backend.

-The Fulcrum also listens for commands from the backend fo changing the state of devices.
+The Fulcrum also listens for commands from the backend to change the state of devices.
 When the hub powers on, it sends a request to the backend with a unique identifier (tied to the hardware) to register to the backend that it can receive commands.
 It also opens a [bidirectional web socket](https://pusher.com/websockets) for communcation.
-If it turns off for any reason it simple deregisters from the backend.
+If it turns off for any reason it simply deregisters from the backend.
 When it comes back online it will register again.
 This means that the backend does not need to know the IP address of the Fulcrum or any other information about the device.
 This also means that if the Fulcrum moves to a different house/state/country it will still work the exact same.

 The Fulcrum is written in node.js.
 We chose this language because of its ease of development.
 We were able to quickly write functioning code.
 It also has great HTTP client libraries which was important for writing a program that makes a lot of HTTP requests.